vincentroman/blog-cms/README.md

 <h1 align="center">Blog CMS</h1>
 <p>A blogging system built in php that hadles an admin user, registration of regular users/bloggers
 and will eventually be able to have subscribers.
-This specific code base is a little messy at the and will be under continuous refactoring.
+This specific code base is a little messy so far but it will be under continuous refactoring for awhile.
 But feel free to check it out and play with it yourself.</p>

 <h3>Set Up</h3>
 <ol>